-This six-week course focuses on the basic pharmacology of mental health problems and substance use disorders.
+This six-week, self-paced, asyncronous course focuses on the basic pharmacology of mental health problems and substance use disorders.
 It is for frontline workers, care providers, case managers and clinicians working in mental health and substance use programs.
 Topic areas covered include pharmacokinetics, pharmacodynamics, how neurotransmitters work, and the effects of psychiatric medications and substance use on the brain.
+We suggest participants set aside up to four hours per week to complete the weekly modules of this self-directed course.
+An expert pharmacist is available in the online discussion forum to respond to posted questions.
 Requirements of the course:

 - pre-course evaluation

 - post an introduction in the introduction discussion forum